AwalaApp/specs/rs000-core.md

 Endpoint and gateway channels transmit two types of messages:

 - Payload-carrying messages, which MUST be serialized with the [Relaynet Abstract Message Format (RAMF)](rs001-ramf.md).
+Nodes and couriers MUST enforce the post-deserialization validation described in the RAMF specification on every message they receive.
 - Control messages, which allow the two nodes to coordinate their work.
 Such messages are serialized with ASN.1/DER.

 Each message format MUST begin with a 10-octet-long format signature that declares the type of the message: